 This way, their inquiry is fresh on their mind, and they won’t forget why they filled out their info and what they were inquiring about.
 Besides, you have to follow up on that lead eventually.
 Why let it wait when you can jump on the fresh opportunity?

-Even if the customer does not take immediate action, don’t feel discouraged.
+Don’t feel discouraged even if the customer does not take immediate action.
 Leads can take several inquiries before they make a final decision.
 If they are indecisive after that initial follow-up, give it some time and then follow up again.

 Perhaps the customer will have different needs or circumstances will have changed, and they will be more receptive to using your business.
 Persistence and consistency are the keys to following up on leads and eventually turning those leads into the dollars that your company needs to survive and continue operation.

 These are just a few ways that Facebook ads can help take your business to the next level.
-Best of all, Facebook lead ads are a fairly inexpensive way of marketing that allows you to reach your target audience without having to break the bank to do so.
+Best of all, Facebook lead ads are a fairly inexpensive way of marketing that allows you to reach your target audience without breaking the bank to do so.